mrpiay/the-computing-elevator/README.md

 - The internal **program counter** (PC) is updated automatically and indicates the next instruction floor where the elevator will stop.
 - In addition to **direct addressing** mode, where instructions directly reference a specific data floor, **indexed addressing** is also supported.
 Instructions in the format **7X** perform the same operation as instructions in the format **0X**, but the data floor is calculated as **X + Data[0]**.
 If data floor 0 (the **index register**) is 0 or empty, the instruction **7X** behaves as instruction **7** (see Example 11).

 The Computing Elevator supports instructions encoded with one or two denary digits, as defined in its **Instruction Set**, emulating a machine code programming language.
-With only 10 instruction and data floors available, it encourages users to get creative, designing their own problems and solving them efficiently, like generating a full Fibonacci sequence in just 9 instructions (see Example 10).
+With only 10 instruction and data floors available by default, it encourages users to get creative, designing their own problems and solving them efficiently, like generating a full Fibonacci sequence in just 9 instructions (see Example 10).

 Users can design their own programs by entering instructions and data on the respective floors.
 These programs can be **saved** to a JSON file and **loaded** later, facilitating sharing and experimentation.